-Introduction to Spa Techniques is a one credit course that focuses on the structure and function of various systems of the body, massage techniques, skin care, and hair removal.
-Upon successful completion of this course, students are able to assemble sanitized materials, follow procedures for product application, recognize skin disorders, and demonstrate facial massage movements and hair removal.
-Safety and sanitary precautions are emphasized in the performance of these services.
+This one-credit course focuses on anatomy and physiology as they relate to the cosmetology industry, basic facials, and facial makeup.
+This course is designed to provide an understanding of cosmetic color theory and knowledge of cells, tissues, and essential body systems, including the structure, growth, and nutrition of skin.
+Standards require students to follow product application procedures for basic facials and basic makeup, conduct client consultations, and demonstrate facial massage movements.
+Sanitary precautions and safety are emphasized in the performance of these services.

-Students participate in SkillsUSA as an integral part of this instructional program.
 This course will be taught for two consecutive periods during first semester.
 Students must pay the \$70.00 fee at registration.
 This fee covers the cost of the mannequin and consumable supplies students will use in the course.
 Second year students will also be required to purchase a uniform at a cost of approximately \$35.00.
 Prerequisites: Chemical Services.

-19103G1001- Hair Coloring and Lightening
+19103G1001- Hair Coloring

-Hair Coloring is a one-credit course that provides students with study and experience in hair coloring and lightening.
-Emphasis is placed on color application, laws, levels and classifications of color, and problem solving.
-Upon successful completion of this course, students are able to identify all phases of hair coloring and effects upon the hair and perform procedures for hair coloring and lightening.
-Problem-solving and critical thinking skills are essentials, and many opportunities are provided for growth in students' level of competence.
-Students participate in SkillsUSA as an integral part of this instructional program.
+This course presents techniques for coloring and lightening hair.
+Emphasis is placed on color application, laws of color, levels and classifications of color, and problem-solving.
+The course is designed to enable students to identify all classifications of hair color and their effects on the hair.
+Topics include safety and sanitation, properties of hair and scalp, principles of hair coloring, concepts of hair lightening, color and lightening applications, and color correction.
 This course will be taught for two consecutive periods during second semester.
-Prerequisites: Introduction to Spa Techniques.
+Prerequisites: Spa Techniques I.